 Sounds easy right?

 Practice, practice, and practice more.
 Sprint training doesn’t have to be some super calculated boring process.
-Adding a sprint or two to the end of your training rides in the spring and summer will go a long way to helping you finding your own sprinting form.
+Adding a sprint or two to the end of your training rides in the spring and summer will go a long way to helping you find your own sprinting form.
 Late in the winter and early in spring you can go out complete several form sprints in a longer ride.
 The form sprint is at half power of your regular sprint.
-You doe these on varying terrain and road conditions to learn what kind of conditions you are comfortable with and those that you are not comfortable with.
+You do these on varying terrain and road conditions to learn what kind of conditions you are comfortable with and those that you are not comfortable with.
 You can also practice sprinting with ridding buddies and disciplined group rides.
-Just make sure everyone knows what the rules are and what signs you’re sprinting too.
+Just make sure everyone knows what the rules are and what signs you’re sprinting to.
 Trust me if you don’t there are going to be arguments regarding bragging rights.

 Train Smarter Not Harder,